djibal/innersource/README.markdown

      How to get familial with the resources learning?

 #### InnerSource its a rich repository with a lot of feature

 - Get confortable and familial you with the resources learning!
 - Followed this repository step by step in:
 - Each of these branches has its own comprehensive readme
-- and has guideline that you can easily familiarize yourself with sabs you scratch your hair 💇
+- and has guideline that you can easily familiarize yourself without sabs you scratch your hair 💇

 ### Repository branches

 - Click on the link to read the content in - everything is explained in the docs
 -   everything is explained in step by step

-All you need is to read to undestand and practice is your best teacher 🧑‍🏫
+All you need is to read to undestand and practice is your best teacher
-   > -  if you do not know where to start 👇
+     -  if you do not know where to start 👇

     #### ask in the teams conversations 💬 we'll guide you
     #### The best practices and templates for adopting InnerSource practices

 <ul>
-  Innersource  branches | Topic lists
+<p> Innersource  branches | Topic lists</p>
     <li><a href="discoverable/">Crafting discoverable repositories</a></li>
     <li><a href="templates/">Useful templates</a></li>
     <li><a href="metrics/">Measuring success</a></li>